 Enables and disables the visible attribute mode.
 This mode of operation forces display of the attribute characters (that is, the characters at the start of a field that indicate the display and data type of that field).
-In IBM 3270 model terminal emulation (TN3270), you can use the DSP ATT function to debug application programs, as explained in Section 4.12.10.
+In IBM 3270 model terminal emulation (TN3270), you can use the DSP ATT function to debug application programs, as explained in Section 4.12.10, "Debugging Application Programs Using the IBM 3270 Model Terminal Emulator".